My hidden gems in London

 3. Borough Market - foodies heaven for those who simply love to eat out and try new things, but also to buy ingredients very rarely found elsewhere e.g. black garlic.
 You can stroll through small alleys of the market and try pizza, pasta, gourmet cheeses and wines, fabulous coffee, Polish pierogi, or Mexican tacos and so on and on and on....
 Whether you are vegan, vegetarian, pescatarian, or a meat eater I believe everyone will find something interesting here.

 4. Camden Town, Camden Market - another foodie heaven but also a collection of unconventional shops, market stalls with unusual pieces of clothing that you won't find anywhere else.
 Quite a bespoke selection of pretty much everything, including crap.....
-The food scene is amazing; lot's of street food-style huts offering everything you dream of; from pulled pork, pasta to vegan treats.
-If it's a sunny day you will get crowds like nowhere else in London (hundreds per square km) but that's part of the charm!
+The food scene is amazing; lot's of street food style huts offering everything you dream of; from pulled pork, pasta to vegan treats.
+If it's a sunny day you will get crowds like nowhere else in London (hundrets per square km) but that's part of the charm!
 Of course Camden is also a wild party scene, and if you get there over the weekend nights you are in for a treat! pubs, clubs, live music, disco.... all in Camden!

 6. Christopher Place for an escape from busy Oxford Street - if you have done all your shopping, and need to rest from the overwhelming crowds, there's no better place than Christopher Place for a bite or a drink.
 It's hidden behind Oxford Street, and you can get there through narrow passage just next to the H&M store (at the time of writing this post) it does not look inviting at first but walk through the narrow alley, pass the Burberry shop and you are there.
 A calm oasis at the back of shopping frenzy area!

 7. Brick Lane & Shoreditch - this may not be your first spot to think of when visiting London.
 However, it is a corner of London worth visiting.
 While you may hear more and more about Shoreditch as it is very hip and up and coming area with many boutique hotels popping up on every corner, and plenty of fancy bars and clubs.
-Shoreditch is a district worth seeing for it's colourful street art, and most of all the vibe!
+Shoreditch is a district worth seeing for it's colourful streets, graffiti art, and most of all the vibe!
 Brick Lane is intertwined with Shoreditch and that's why you can do two together while visiting East London.
 Brick Lane as opposed to Shoreditch is a heart of Bangladeshi community and home to many curry restaurants.
-So if you want to try tasty & flavorsome curry head to Brick Lane.
+So if you want to try a tasty & flavorsome curry head to Brick Lane.
 Walking along the street, you will notice a vibrant art and fashion student area, with considerable exhibition space.
 More recently, the area most of the fine art and fashion courses exhibit their work near Brick Lane.

 I hope that some of this places are new to you and you found this article interesting as well as helpful for your next London adventure?!
 Let me know!